AlpineMapsOrg/documentation/Labels/markdown/meta/Combined document.baked.md

 	3. if no features with a bigger importance metric is found set importance to 1
 	4. sort materialized view by importance and importance metric
 4. create SQL indices for the coordinates for a quicker lookup of subsequent queries
-5. create a [[#Functions|Martin vector tile function]] that provides the 4 first entries of the view we just created, limited by the constraints of the vector tile coordinates
+5. create a Martin vector tile function that provides the 4 first entries of the view we just created, limited by the constraints of the vector tile coordinates

 The search radius is 1/3 the size of a tile with zoom level 8.
 Note for speeding up of the preprocessing procedure it is possible to define other zoom levels for this.
 In order to calculate this we created a utility table in the *1\_utilities.sql* file where all distances from zoom levels 5 to 25 are calculated.

 The tile function is defined that it only provides values starting with zoom level 10 (set in the config.yaml file of the martin server).
 Starting from zoom level 22 all features within this tile are served without any limitations of amount.

 We are using materialized views because this allows us to define indices on certain fields of those views.
 By using indices we improve the speed of queries significantly.
-This can be observed in the [[#Vector Tile Server Benchmarks]] section.
+This can be observed in the benchmark section.

 ### Combining each feature
 Martin would already allow us to combine each individual feature type into one vector tile by combining the features with commas in the request URL.